Health care hero returns to frontlines after battling COVID in ICU

 "The first couple of months were difficult because of how easy I wore out," said Daniel Rice, 37.

 "When I got to the ER, they had to help me out of the car," said Rice.
 "I couldn't even stand.
-My temp was 102.3."
+My temp was 102.3 (degrees)."

 "A lot of people don't make it," said Rice.
 "I was the first prone patient."